 Body stressing and manual handling accounts for 40% of all workers compensation claims with an average cost per case of AUD$115,780.

-The reality is that it is more than common that manual handling – any activity that requires effort to lift, move, push, pull, carry, hold or restrain any object – isn’t managed as well as it could be in most workplaces.
-This is especially true for industries like the retail sector where associated risks and hazards are higher due to the nature of the business.
+Industries like the retail sector – where associated risks and hazards are higher due to the nature of the business – need to be particularly aware.
 Workers regularly lift and move stock around from storeroom to display to customers, increasing risks.